RunxinXu/DGLGraphParallel/README.md

 ```
 This class generates multi-nodeflows according to the cuda device number.
 The genereated nodeflows will be gathered into a list as the input data.

-Currently it only supports `NeighborSampler`
+Currently it only supports `NeighborSampler` method.

 ```python
 class DGLGraphDataParallel(torch.nn.Module)